LaZoark/Motion_Security_Lens/README.md

 1. **Motion Detector** : It will film automatically whenever the moving event occur.
 * NOTICE that it only capture the frame around the movement.
 * This might lead to *JUMPING FRAME*.
+2. **Adjustable monitor** : Adjust the size of the window with your mouse.
+Whenever you want to recover to the default window size, just press `keyboard "r"`.
 3. **Quick Save** : `Mouse Left click` will save the image.
 4. **Quick Adjust** : `Mouse Wheel` can increase/decrease the value (motion threshold) on the frame.
 5. **Stay An Top** : `Mouse Left click + Ctrl` will keep the window on top. (press 'X' to reset the window.)